 iRacing stakes its claim as the premier online sim racing platform through a comprehensive range of different series that you can race in from hourly sprint races to gargantuan endurance races.
-To progress through to get to the highest of disciplines, you have to upgrade your license through a series of performances.
+To progress through to the highest of disciplines, you have to upgrade your license through a series of performances.

 What are the licenses?